john-itcsolutions/cheirrs/README.md

 This may seem a large lot for 3 workers at 4 cores and 16GB each, however we will be removing the kubernetes-worker/1 and kubernetes/2 units (--force) as well as one master.

-This will leave 1 Master (2 cores default) and 1 x 4-core 16GB RAM worker for tensorflow.
+This will leave 1 Master (2 cores default) and 1 x 4-core 16GB RAM worker.
+Note that on a private localhost installation, the model constraints specified are maxima rather than minima, as in the cases of Bare-Metal Clouds and Public Clouds.

 `juju deploy charmed-kubernetes`